Board

 Dr. Ronald Müller

-”For 20 years, I am fascinated by Machine Vision as one of the key technologies and innovation drivers of the 21st century.
+”Since more than 20 years, I am fascinated by Machine Vision as one of the key technologies and innovation drivers of the 21st century.
 The international Machine Vision industry is blessed with many small and medium-sized enterprises, which develop and produce outstanding products for various target markets.
-Such as my company Vision Markets, I am eager to dedicate my work at the EMVA board to making Machine Vision companies thrive, globally.
+Such as my company Vision Markets, I am eager to dedicate my work at the EMVA board to making the Machine Vision industry thrive, globally.

 Short CV

-Ronald Mueller is an expert in the global machine vision industry.
-He is known for his technical know-how, his management skills, and his first-hand experience in machine vision sales in Europe, North America, and China.
+As an expert in the global machine vision industry, Ronald Müller is known for his technical know-how, his management skills, and his first-hand experience in global machine vision sales.
 Based on these competencies, Ronald founded the consulting firm Vision Markets in 2014.
-He, his team, and the Vision Markets Network of experts are dedicated to making businesses thrive in the globalized growth market of machine vision.
-The consulting services are focused on 4 areas: Strategy, M&A, Recruitment, and Marketing.
+The team of Vision Markets is dedicated to making ambitious players thrive in the global growth market of machine vision by four major consulting services: Strategy including market reports, M&A, Recruitment, and Marketing.

-Today, Ronald serves as member of two innovation award juries and six advisory boards of international trade conferences about imaging technologies.
-He is invited speaker at various trade events to share his insights into trends of the machine vision market.
+Following his mission to drive the growth of the Machine Vision industry, Ronald serves as member of three innovation award juries and various advisory boards of international trade conferences.
+He is a frequently invited speaker at trade events to share his insights into trends of the machine vision market.
 His regular columns are published in the leading trade magazines of Europe and North America.
+Beyond, Ronald is spearheading the formation of an Indian Machine Vision Association with ties to the EMVA.

-Ronald was elected into the EMVA Board of Directors by the General Assembly 2021, held in online format.
+Ronald was elected into the EMVA Board of Directors by the General Assembly 2021, held in online format, being reelected in Gdansk, Poland, in 2024.

 Dr. Ronald Müller